Deterministic Leader Election Takes $\Theta(D + \log n)$ Bit Rounds: Model and definitions

 \subsection{Further definitions}

 The paper uses a number of definitions from graph theory and formal language theory.
-Although most readers may be familiar with them, we remind the most important ones.
-Next we define the bit round complexity.
+Although most readers may be familiar with them, we recall the most important ones.
+Then we define the bit round complexity.

 \paragraph{Definitions on graphs:} These definitions are selected from~\cite{Rosenpress} (Chapter 8).
 A tree is a connected acyclic graph.
 A rooted tree is a tree with one distinguished node, called the root, in which all edges are implicitly directed away from the root.
 A spanning tree of a connected graph $G=(V,E)$ is a tree $T=(V,E')$ such that $E'\subseteq E$.
 A forest is an acyclic graph.
 A spanning forest of a graph $G=(V,E)$ is a forest whose node set is $V$ and edge set is a subset of $E$.
 A rooted forest is a forest such that each tree of the forest is rooted.
 A child of a node $u$ in a rooted tree is an immediate successor of $u$ on a path from the root.
 A descendant of a node $u$ in a rooted tree is $u$ itself or any node that is a successor of $u$ on a path from the root.
 The parent of a node $u$ in a rooted tree is a node that is the immediate predecessor of $u$ on a path to $u$ from the root.